MrTaaJ/quickSample/README.md

 Additional description about the project and its features.

-## Built With
+## HTML5, CSS3, and JavaScript

-- Major languages,
+- JavaScript,
-- frameworks,
+- React, Tailwind
 - technologies used

 ## Live Demo